asheshwor/climate-nepal/README.md

 2. Karmacharya, J 2010, Exploring daily rainfall data to investigate evidence of climate change in Kathmandu Valley and its implication in rice farming in the area, Ministry of Agriculture, Kathmandu, Nepal.

-3. Upadhyay, S 2010, 'Monsoon variability analysis in Nepal from 1979 to 2008', Department of Environmental Science and Engineering, BSc Thesis thesis, Bachelor of Science (Honors) thesis, Kathmandu University.
+3. Upadhyay, S 2010, 'Monsoon variability analysis in Nepal from 1979 to 2008', Department of Environmental Science and Engineering, Bachelor of Science (Honors) thesis, Kathmandu University.

 4. Nayava, JL 1980, 'Rainfall in Nepal', Himalayan Review, vol. 12, pp. 1-18.